akhimji/k8s-ns-cfgmgr/README.md

           - name: URL
             value: "https://github.com/alyarctiq/k8s-ns-cfgmgr.git"

-            # Folder where yaml files are localted ("/path").
+            # Folder where yaml files are located ("/path").
 If in root use "."
           - name: FOLDER
             value: "/yamls"

             # Namespace to deploy into.
 Usually the same as operator.
-If you require seperates operator and app namespaces, see deploy folder for more rbac and repliction deployment examples.
+            # If you require seperates operator and app namespaces, see deploy folder for more rbac and repliction deployment examples.
           - name: NAMESPACE
             value: "hipster"